lablup/backend.ai/docs/install/install-from-package/os-preparation.rst

-.. |bai_user| replace:: bai

 Setup OS Environment
 ====================

-There are common requirements and configurations for all of Backend.AI and its related components to work properly.
-This section describes how to set up the base OS environment.
+Backend.AI and its associated components share common requirements and configurations for proper operation.
+This section explains how to configure the OS environment.

-.. note:: This section assumes installation on Ubuntu 20.04 LTS.
+.. note:: This section assumes the installation on Ubuntu 20.04 LTS.

 Create a user account for operation
 -----------------------------------

-We will create a user account ``|bai_user|`` to install and operate Backend.AI services.
+We will create a user account ``bai`` to install and operate Backend.AI services.
 Set the ``UID`` and ``GID`` to ``1100`` to prevent conflicts with other users or groups.  ``sudo`` privilege is required so add ``bai`` to ``sudo`` group.